Prince's Flag

 The Prince's Flag (Prinsenvlag) is a tricolour Dutch flag, first used in the Dutch Revolt during the late 16th century.

-The Prince's Flag is based on the flag of William the Silent, hence the name.
+The Prince's Flag is based on the flag of William the Silent, Prince of Orange.
 The colours are orange, white and blue.
 On the basis of the French names of these colours, orange-blanc-bleu, the flag is also referred to by the Dutch rhymes oranje-blanje-bleu and ranje-blanje-bleu.

-This flag became controversial in the Netherlands due to its usage by the pro-Nazi NSB in the years before and during World War II.
-The flag is now mostly used in the Netherlands by far right activists and in historical re-enactment.
+This flag became somewhat controversial in the Netherlands due to its usage by the pro-Nazi NSB in the years before and during World War II.
+The flag is now often used in the Netherlands by far right activists and in historical re-enactment.

 History

 The colours orange, white and blue (Oranje, Wit, Blauw or Oranje, Blanje, Bleu, from French Orange, Blanche, Bleu) are associated with William Prince of Orange (1533–1584).

 William is reported to have used these colours as early as 1577, as part of his procession entering Ghent.

 Jacob Duym also reports that in the siege of Leiden in 1574, the Dutch officers wore orange-white-blue brassards.
 From this, Rey (1837) concludes that the combination of orange-white-blue was certainly used by the Prince of Orange in the 1570s.
 The first reference to a naval flag in these colours dates to 1587, when the Admiralty of Zeeland ordered these flags to fly on their warships.

 The naval flag was used by the Watergeuzen (Gueux de mer, "Sea Beggars"), the pro-Dutch privateers during the Dutch Revolt.

-According to de Waard (1900), the Dutch navy between 1588 and 1630 always displayed the Prince's Flag, and after 1663 always the red-white-blue Statenvlag.
+According to de Waard (1900), the Dutch navy between 1588 and 1630 always displayed the Prince's Flag, and after 1663 always the red-white-blue Statenvlag (but the light blue rather than the darker blue of the flags of the Kingdom of Holland and the Netherlands).
 The latter was introduced gradually during the 1630s to 1650s, and named "States' Flag" in 1664.

 During the 17th century the Prince's Flag was hoisted on the Castle of Good Hope and saluted by incoming ships.
 The orange-white-blue flag formed the basis for the South African flag of 1928.
 It is also the basis for the flags of New York City and Albany, New York.